The Indoor Air

 The Indoor Air Quality Verification

-Preliminary verification testing of occupant satisfaction and indoor design compound concentration measurements need to be performed to verify that design limits are met.
-For each design compound and PM2.5, the emission rates from outdoor and indoor sources such as, occupants, building materials, furnishings, equipment, and other sources shall be determined.
+Preliminary assessment of occupant satisfaction and indoor design compound concentration measurements need to be performed to verify that design limits are met.
+For each design compound and PM2.5, the emission rates from indoor sources such as, occupants, building materials, furnishings, and equipment shall be determined.
 An additional verification test, and annually thereafter, must be conducted to verify that design compounds remain under their design limits after the IAQP has been deployed.

 Allowed Laboratory Test Methods for the IAQP Verification Testing